pdwaggoner/mlbstats/README.md

 ## How do I get `mlbstats`?

-You can get the package (0.1.0) on CRAN, <https://CRAN.R-project.org/package=mlbstats> or at my personal website, <http://www.philipdwaggoner.com/>.
-If you have any questions, find any bugs requiring fixing, or find metrics I left out, please feel free to contact me.
+You can get the package (0.1.0) on CRAN, <https://CRAN.R-project.org/package=mlbstats>.
+If you have any questions, find any bugs requiring fixing, or find metrics I left out, please feel free to [contact me](http://www.philipdwaggoner.com/).
 If you use the package for any published work, either formally or informally, please let me know *first*.
 Thanks and enjoy!